Setting up KeePassX on Mac OS X Lion

 http://www.gnupg.org/download/#libgpg-error

 Build and install.
-(Should go to /usr/local/*.)
+(Should go to /usr/local/*

-sudo make install
+./configure make sudo make install

 Then, download and install libgcrypt.